 18 Quick and Easy Meals for Seniors

-If you're concerned you or the senior in your life isn't getting enough nutrition, there may be a number of reasons, including the simple facts that grocery shopping might not be as easy to do, cooking may be more difficult, or meals just aren't as fun to eat alone.
+If you're concerned you or the senior in your life isn't getting enough nutrition, there may be a number of reasons, such as grocery shopping or cooking are too difficult, or meals just aren't as fun to eat alone.

 - Warm oatmeal and berries.
 Place frozen or fresh berries in a crockpot at a low heat setting.
 Add a pat of butter and one serving of old-fashioned oats and water.
 Cover and cook on low, for several hours (or overnight).
 This will give it the consistency of bread pudding.
 (The easier option is adding berries to warm oatmeal.)